GoCarrot/debian-cloud-images/README.md

 You will need a checkout of this repository on your disk and a recent fai-server package (at least 5.7) installed.
 Install the necessary fai packages without the recommends (which avoids turning your host into a DHCP server!).
-You also need python3-libcloud from Buster or newer.

 ```
   # git clone https://salsa.debian.org/cloud-team/debian-cloud-images.git